 Whilst wandering around the Old Town it didn’t take us long to notice that Kotor has an unusually high cat population.
 All of a sudden they seemed to be everywhere!

 So what is it with all the cats in Kotor?
-Not only can furry felines be found at every cobbled street corner, the souvenir shops are cat crazy and there is even a museum dedicated to cats.
+Not only can furry felines be found at every cobbled street corner, but the souvenir shops are also cat crazy and there is even a museum dedicated to cats.

 The cats of Kotor are so ubiquitous, they’ve become a prominent symbol of the city.
 Some say the official symbol of Kotor.